jaimechez/jaimechez/README.md

 <h3 align="center">Hi, nice to see you 😎</h3>
 <p align="center"><img src="https://github.com/jaimechez/profileAssets/blob/main/gifs/welcome.gif" alt="Welcome's Gif" height="200"></p>
 <div style="text-align: center;">
   <h4 style="display: inline-block; text-align: left;">I'm Jaime Chez, a passionate programmer in constant pursuit of intellectual challenges.
-In love with code and always hungry for knowledge.
-I'm constantly exploring new ideas and technologies to expand my understanding of the software development universe.
-Join me as I navigate the ocean of software development, always seeking the next fascinating piece of code and the most elegant solution.</h4>
+I am enamored with code and am always hungry for knowledge.
+I am constantly exploring new ideas and technologies to expand my understanding of the software development universe.
+Join me as I navigate this challenging ocean, always seeking the next fascinating piece of code and the most elegant solution.</h4>
 </div>

 - 📫 How to reach me **infojaimechez@gmail.com**